 Director of Forwards Development

-Cory Stillman returns to the Hurricanes in 2012-13, in the position of director of forwards development previously held by Rod Brind’Amour.
-Stillman, 38, retired as a player in September 2011 after 16 NHL seasons, and spent the 2011-12 season working as player development assistant for the Florida Panthers.
+Cory Stillman is in his second year as director of forwards development for the Carolina Hurricanes.
+Stillman, 39, retired as a player in September 2011 after 16 NHL seasons, and spent the 2011-12 season working as player development assistant for the Florida Panthers.